stevetarver/stevetarver.github.io/pages/blogs.md

+---
+layout: static
-# Blogs you should read
+title:  "Blogs you should read"
+---

 [The Netflix Tech Blog](http://techblog.netflix.com): Netflix has defined cloud-scale by implementation and Adrian Cockroft held the torch for the transformation.